sagepaden/RackCity/TimeLog.md

 1pm - 330pm: Starting a bit more research on react

-330pm - : following along tutorials for poython as a backend
+330pm - 830pm: following along tutorials for python as a backend